Metroland Media Group

 Metroland Media Group (also known as Community Brands) is a Canadian mass media publisher and distributor which primarily operates in Southern Ontario.
-A division of the publishing conglomerate Torstar Corporation, Metroland published more than 70 local community newspapers–including six dailies–and many magazines.
-In addition to printing most of its own publications, Metroland operates as a commercial printer of flyers and magazines.
+A division of the publishing conglomerate Torstar Corporation, Metroland published more than 70 local community newspapers.

 History

-Metroland is the publisher of six daily and more than 70 community newspapers in Southern Ontario.
-Metroland also publishes local news, classified and shopping websites, and operates nine printing operations.
+Metroland is the publisher of daily and more than 70 community newspapers in Southern Ontario.
+Metroland also publishes local news.
 The company is a distributor of flyers and circulars.
 It produces specialty print products, magazines and newspaper inserts, which are geared toward specific market segments.
-Metroland produces and manages a handful of consumer shows.

 In February 1981, Metrospan Community Newspapers (a unit of Torstar) and Inland Publishing Company (formerly owned by The Telegram Corporation, owned by the Eaton and Bassett families) merged to become Metroland.

 Metroland Publishing was combined with CityMedia Group to create Metroland Media Group on September 11, 2006.
 It is a wholly owned subsidiary of Torstar Corporation.
 In October 2011, it was announced that Metroland acquired Performance Printing of Smiths Falls, Ontario.
 The acquisition greatly expanded Metroland's community newspaper coverage in Eastern Ontario.

 In 2013, the company cut the frequency of three Toronto suburban newspapers, Scarborough Mirror, North York Mirror and Etobicoke Guardian, from twice a week to once a week.

 On September 15, 2023, the company filed for bankruptcy protection and ceased production of all weekly community newspapers, moving to an online-only model.

 Business areas

 Metroland's regional and specialized business units can be grouped into five categories: Newspapers, Printing, Distribution, Digital Media, and Consumer Marketing.
-After September 15.
-2023 the physical printing and distribution of the newspaper unit has ended and moved online.
+After September 15, 2023, the physical printing and distribution of the newspaper unit has ended and moved online.